 Insurance may be increased through Automatic Benefit Increases and/or increases you request.

 During each of the first 10 years, your insurance amount can automatically increase by 10% to help meet mounting needs.
 That allows your initial coverage to double gradually over 10 years, subject to the plan maximum of $2 million.
 To receive each increase, you must be under age 60 and able to perform normal activities as defined in your Certificate of Insurance.
 There is no extra paperwork, as you need not reapply or requalify.
 Your total premium increases annually to reflect your increased insurance.
 You may decline ABIs at any time, but once declined, they cannot be resumed.

-If Automatic Benefit Increases do not provide enough total coverage to meet your needs, you may apply for more insurance at any time, subject to the $2 million plan maximum.
+If Automatic Benefit Increases do not provide enough total coverage to meet your needs, you may apply for more insurance at any time.

 You may reduce your insurance through a simple signed request.
 Your coverage and premium are then adjusted.

 What is a "Living Benefit"?

 A Living Benefit (the Accelerated Benefits Option1) enables an insured person who is diagnosed with a terminal illness, and has a life expectancy of 24 months or less, to request that up to 80% of the insurance amount be paid while he or she is still living (minimum $10,000; maximum $1 million).
 The remainder continues as life insurance, for which a reduced premium is payable.